 “It’s Truman,” I said as I answered.

-“I’ll go on ahead of you,” Rex said as he continued and walked out the door.
+“I’ll meet you outside,” Rex said as he walked out the door.

 “Now’s not a good time, Charles.”